 Today's Irish surnames are underpinned by a multitude of rich histories.
 The name Kinsela originally appeared in Gaelic as Cinnsealach.
 This surname is derived from the Clan name Ui Ceinnsealaigh.

 The surname Kinsela was first found in County Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from ancient times.

-Important Dates for the Kinsela family
+Early History of the Kinsela family

 This web page shows only a small excerpt of our Kinsela research.
 Another 91 words (6 lines of text) are included under the topic Early Kinsela History in all our PDF Extended History products and printed products wherever possible.

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Kinsela revealed many variations, including Kinsella, Kinsellagh, Kincheloe,Kenselloe, Kinsello and many more.

 Early Notables of the Kinsela family (pre 1700)